 - Cut the pork into approximately 8 cubes and set aside.

-- In a small mixing bowl, combine the chili powder, garlic, cumin and paprika.
+- In a small mixing bowl, combine the chili powder, garlic, cumin, paprika red pepper flakes and ground cinnamon.
 Mix until well combined.

 - Pour the chicken broth into the slow cooker avoiding the pork so the spices won't come off the pork.